appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 <VideoEmbed host="youtube" videoId="tjJIDkoCyQE" title="Global Functions" caption="Executing actions when event occurs"/>

 :::info
 You can use **Actions** provided by the Appsmith framework only in *Async fields**.
 :::

-#### Handle query success or error
+### Handle query success or error

 When configuring API or query executions, you might have to provide feedback or call other action/operation.
 For example, you have to provide feedback to the user about the outcome of the action.
 This can be done by displaying success messages when an action is completed successfully or error messages when there are issues with the execution.

 <VideoEmbed host="youtube" videoId="4aEMFU1r1yg" title="Handling query success or error" caption="Handling query success or error"/>

 You can configure the action to be executed once a query returns with a success or an error.
 The success or error returned by the API or query can be determined by the HTTP status code or the query response status.
-These status code are bound to `onSuccess` and `onError` attributes of events and available in property pane to be setup for showing informative messages to end users.
+The status codes are bound to `onSuccess` and `onError` callbacks and available in property pane to be setup for showing informative messages to end users.

 You can also choose to write custom JavaScript code by enabling the `JS` label next to event, and add the code you wish to trigger on success or when an error is generated, as shown below: